dmhernandez2525/DRY_Dry/src/docs/contributing/setup.md

 ## Git branch

-Create a new `git` branch for your work. the naming convention is feature or bug/description of the task - pbi number:
+Create a new `git` branch for your work.
+The naming convention is feature or bug/description of the task - PBI number:

-For example, If we where making a Checkbox component with a pbi of 50 this is what it would look like:
+For example, If we were making a Checkbox component with a pbi of 50, this is what it would look like:

 ```
 git checkout -b feature/checkbox-50
 ```

-It is very important that you use either feature or bug as a prefix because that is what the devops client will be looking for.
+You must use either feature or bug as a prefix because that is what the DevOps client will be looking for.

 ## Next